algore87/scrapy_with_cron_in_wsl/README.md

 substitute the pid value.
 You stop the cronjob with the kill command.

 ## Important Comments
 Use the user crontab command.
 I don't know why, but only that command works properly.
 If you use the global crontab -e, than the python script not get executed.
+That means you dont need to add the line to the sudo crontab -e!
 ### Cronjobs in WSL work in background
 Even if you close the WSL terminal in VS Code, the cronjob will run continuesly!